adisai123/goAdvanced/README.md

 Atomic : used for synchronize algorithm used to avoid race condition

+Semaphore: a semaphore is a variable or abstract data type used to control access to a common resource by multiple processes in a concurrent system such as a multitasking operating system.

 chan (channel) :=  You can not use send and receive at the same time or at the same function.
                 c := make(chan int)
                 c <- 10 ///send